rafaello7/RubiksCubeSolver/README.md

 Any cube space can be reached from another using up to 12 moves.
 Each cube within the space can be reached from another cube state in the same space using 18 moves at maximum.
 Hence the 30 moves max in quick mode.

-Below are the space counts reachable by particular move numbers:

-    moves   spaces
-    0       1
-    1       4
-    2       50
-    3       592
-    4       7156
-    5       87236
-    6       1043817
-    7       12070278
-    8       124946368
-    9       821605960
-    10      1199128738
-    11      58202444
-    12      476

-About 6% spaces can be reached using 8 moves or less.
-About 43% spaces using 9 moves or less, and about 97% of spaces using 10 moves or less.

-As mentioned, within the space each cube can be reached using 18 moves or less.
-Below are the counts of distinct cubes reachable by particular move counts.
-Distinct means that one cube cannot be transformed into another using cube rotations, symmetry, or reversing move sequence.
-The cubes are counted for union of three cube spaces, for three move subsets.
-Lets name the subsets: blue-green, yellow-white and orange-red.
-If some cube is reached from the solved cube using moves from blue-green subset, the cube remains in blue-green space.
-The cube transformation can change the space to yellow-white or orange-red, but always will remain in one of the three kinds of spaces common with the solved cube.
-Hence the union of the three spaces.
-If a cube is in at least one of the three spaces, it is counted.

-    moves   cubes
-    0       1
-    1       2
-    2       6
-    3       20
-    4       109
-    5       671
-    6       3972
-    7       23809
-    8       135388
-    9       739198
-    10      3827216
-    11      18080333
-    12      70352435
-    13      177573980
-    14      222191002
-    15      111124247
-    16      6715395
-    17      47795
-    18      75

 The Two-Phase algorithm uses the same search technique as for the _Optimal_ mode.
 First, it builds a set of cube spaces which can be reached